Rubberazer/Jetclocks/README.md

   ...

-- Apply overlay blob (dtbo) to main dt blob
+- Apply overlay blob (dtbo) to main dt blob, here on the 4th line the name of the original .dtb file is the one you saw before in your extlinux.conf:

     ```
     cd ~/Jetclocks && \